We're Still Relevant, Dammit

 - The Comics Curmudgeon openly suspected that Archie was so old and tired that it used a computer to come up with daily jokes, and even dubbed it the "Archie Joke-Generating Laugh Unit 3000" or AJGLU 3000.
 Archie struck back in this comic, putting Archie in a "No AJGLU 3000" shirt.

-- In the Sixties, Jimmy Olsen was this trope.
-He was, at various points, a hippie, a Beatle (in Ancient Rome, no less!), a wide variety of superheroes, and many other things, most of which fall under the What Do You Mean, It Wasn't Made on Drugs? / So Bad, It's Good heading.
+- In the Sixties, Jimmy Olsen was frequently used as the spokesman of this trope. was, at various points, a hippie, a Beatle (in Ancient Rome, no less!), a wide variety of superheroes, and many other things, most of which fall under the What Do You Mean, It Wasn't Made on Drugs?/So Bad, It's Good heading.
 Once again, it's become sort of a Running Gag, focused on at places like Super Dickery.

 - The example with the longest ramifications was when the Jimmy Olsen title was written by Jack Kirby, who used the craziness to introduce Darkseid and the Fourth World mythos to the wider DC Universe.